Chomenor/ioef-cmod/cmod-readme.md

 - A setting between 0 and 1 scales to some fraction of the font size represented by 1.
 However it will not scale below the original unscaled font size.
 - A setting of 0 produces the original unscaled font size.

+## Mouse Input Mode

+By default, cMod tries to use raw input mode for mouse input, which bypasses OS acceleration settings and is generally more accurate for FPS games.
+If you prefer to make the mouse input work the same as older versions of EF, try setting in_mouse_warping to 1 and restart cMod.

+## Custom Fastsky Color

+cMod supports customizing the color of the sky in fastsky mode (when r_fastsky is set to 1).
+The color is controlled by the r_fastskyColor cvar and specified in RGB hex format.
+You can experiment with different combinations or use an online RGB picker tool that generates a standard 6-digit hex value to choose the color.
+Some sample values are as follows:

+- `ccb366` - yellow (original Elite Force default)
+- `666644` - darker shade of yellow
+- `444444` - light gray
+- `000000` - black (original ioEF default)
+- `ffffff` - white

 # Server

 It is possible to use cMod for hosting servers, but this is currently very experimental.
 Let me know if you encounter any bugs.
 I hope to add more features, documentation, and server config templates sometime in the future.